Balakishan77/Sentiment-Analyis-of-IMDB-dataset/README.md

 Link to the dataset: http://ai.stanford.edu/~amaas/data/sentiment/

 # Dataset
 The core dataset contains 50,000 reviews split evenly into 25k trainand 25k test sets.
 The overall distribution of labels is balanced (25k pos and 25k neg).
-We also include an additional 50,000 unlabeled documents for unsupervised learning.

 # Explorin the Data
 For choosing the model I have calculated the median for the training dataset(25000 samples) i.e., 174.0 and thebelow ratio